China–Holy See relations: 2018 Holy See–China agreement

 According to Willy Wo-Lap Lam, the agreement reflects the long-standing desire of the Chinese government to end the Holy See's recognition of the government in Taiwan, even as CCP general secretary Xi Jinping continued the campaign, launched in the spring of 2018, to increase control of foreign religious institutions.
 In October 2018, local Chinese government officials destroyed two Marian shrines, one in Shanxi and one in Guizhou.

 While some have raised concerns that China was no longer enforcing the terms of the 2018 agreement, both parties extended the agreement in October 2020 for two more years.
 As of July 2022, seven bishops before 2018 were brought into communion with the Vatican and only six new bishops had been appointed under the 2018 agreement.
 In October 2022, the agreement was renewed for another two years.
 In November 2022, the Vatican accused the Chinese government of violating the terms of the agreement.
 A bishop of another district, Giovanni Peng Weizhao, was installed as auxiliary bishop in Jiangxi, which is not recognized as a diocese by the Vatican.
 In April 2023, Bishop Shen Bin, formerly Bishop of Haimen, was installed in the Diocese of Shanghai, with the Vatican learning of the appointment only a few days before.

 In October 2024, the agreement was renewed for another four years.

 During the sede vacante period following Pope Francis' death in April 2025, the Diocese of Xinxiang "elected" Fr.
 Li Janlin as bishop.
 Since a new pope had not yet been elected, it was impossible for the Holy See to recognize or ratify the appointment.

 After Leo XIV was elected pope, he nominated Joseph Lin Yuntuan as auxiliary bishop of Fuzhou on 5 June 2025 in accordance with the agreement.
 The nomination was approved by Chinese authorities on 11 June.
-Later on 10 September, he approved the reorganisation of the Dioceses of Xuanhua and Xiwanzi into a new Diocese of Zhangjiakou, with appointing Joseph Wang Zhengui as the first bishop both recognised by Vatican and Beijing of the new diocese.
+Later on 10 September, he approved the reorganisation of the Diocese of Xuanhua and Diocese of Xiwanzi into the Diocese of Zhangjiakou, appointing Joseph Wang Zhengui as the first bishop both recognised by Vatican and Beijing of the new diocese.
 The final bishop of Xiwanzi Joseph Ma Yan'en is translated to the new diocese and appointed as auxiliary bishop.

+Chinese Catholics in the CCPA generally view the agreement positively, on the rationale that they are in full communion with the Vatican as a result.
+The provisional agreement resulted in a decline of the "underground" church, because Francis's emphasis on unity and urging to join the official church removes the logic for the "underground" church's existence.